Experimental Holography#

 plt.show()

-There’s more than 60% variation across the array, largely from diffraction inefficiency closer to the field of view.
-This isn’t surprising, as we’re filling our camera with spots, and this area corresponds to nearly the full \(k\)-space of the SLM.
+There’s a good amount of variation across the array, some might result from diffraction inefficiency closer to the field of view.
 In practice, the closer to the edge of the \(k\)-space one gets, the lower the efficiency due to sampling considerations.
-Fortunately, slmsuite is a package that considers the unification of SLMs and cameras, so we have a solution.
+A solution lies in camera feedback, a focus of slmsuite as a package that considers the unification of SLMs and cameras.

-That solution is camera feedback.
-We can easily enable this by using the option to feedback upon the power at spots measured by the camera.
-This is enabled with the "experimental_spot" option.
-We precondition our optimization with a pattern optimized computationally, without experimental feedback.
-The optimization with experimental feedback is a bit slower because we wait for the SLM to settle and for the camera to grab an image.
+We can easily enable camera feedback by using the option to feedback upon the power at spots measured by the camera.
+This is enabled by switching to "experimental_spot" (versus "computational_spot") feedback.
+Since the optimization with experimental feedback is a bit slower (we wait for the SLM to settle and for the camera to grab an image), we precondition our optimization computationally-optimized pattern.

 [161]: